Individual & Family InsuranceLife Insurance

 Universal Life Insurance

 This type of policy accrues a cash value and can provide a lifelong option, offering financial security for your beneficiaries.
 With universal life, you have the option to cancel or surrender a policy in whole or part and receive a payout equal to the policy’s cash value, which increases as you pay premiums.
-Many universal life policies also give you the ability to borrow against the cash value or use the cash value to pay your premiums.
+Many universal life policies also give you the ability to borrow or withdraw against the cash value or use the cash value to pay your premiums.

 A variable universal life (VUL) policy gives you similar features, but you choose among available investment options to build your cash value, and investment performance is not guaranteed.

 A universal or variable universal life policy might be a good choice for young people focused on building retirement wealth long-term.

 This coverage, usually on the life of a married couple, provides important life insurance coverage at the death of the second spouse.
 This type of coverage is usually used as a way to provide dollars for a trust to offset possible estate tax liability that could occur at the death of the second spouse.